ETrun/ETrun/README.md

 * libtool
 * gcc-mingw32 (needed if you want to compile for Windows)

-Then, run the bootstrap scirpt:
+Then, run the bootstrap script:

 $ ./bootstrap